servicecatalog/oscm-helm/README.md

 - let the user configure wordpress version, admin credentials, blog name and cluster resources by subscribing
 - define prices for cluster resources (cpu, memory, storage)

+*Note: After the subscription is ready to use, it is planned to see the access information (URL or other) in OSCM.
+This is already planned as [issue](https://github.com/servicecatalog/provisioning-service/issues/8).
+Till the issue is solved the access information can be seen in `Kubernetes Dashboard` or extracted with `kubectl` command*

 The wordpress application can be managed with modifying the corresponding OSCM subscription:
 - upgrade/downgrade using different wordpress version